What you need to know:

 - having sex or doing a sexual act.

-The maximum penalty for taking a picture or video of someone doing a private activity is 2 years in gaol or a fine or both.
+The maximum penalty for taking a picture or video of someone doing a private activity is 2 years in jail or a fine or both.

 Other laws that can apply to sexting

 When sexting involves a person who is under 16 a a person who is over 18, the person who is over 18 could be committing some other very serious crimes.
 This is because when you turn 18, you legally become an adult, and the law takes any kind of sexual interaction between an adult and a child very seriously.

 When sexting is unwanted and happens at work or at school, it could also be a form of sexual harassment.